kartik-v/yii2-markdown/README.md

 ### MarkdownEditor
 [```VIEW DEMO```](http://demos.krajee.com/markdown-details/markdown-editor)
 This is an advanced markdown input widget with configurable options.
-It is styled using Twitter Bootstrap 3.0.
+It is styled using Bootstrap 3.0.
 Key features available with this widget are:

 1. Configurable toolbar and buttons for formatting content
 2. Live preview of Markdown formatted text as HTML
 3. Maximize editor for full screen editing
 4. Implements PHP Markdown Extra and PHP SmartyPantsTypographer functionality as provided by the Markdown.
-5. Uses Twitter Bootstrap 3.0 styling wherever possible
+5. Uses Bootstrap 3.0 styling wherever possible
 6. Allows saving/exporting of the text-editor contents as Text or HTML
 7. Configurable header, footer, and input options.
 8. Supports localization and customization of messages and content.